Music as resistance: Kyiv’s orchestra plays on

 “Because of the war, Putin took my money out of my pocket,” said Alyeyev with pursed lips, referring to Russia’s president, Vladimir Putin.

-The father’s two children are in Bulgaria and he lives alone in the capital.
+The father’s two children are in Bulgaria, and he lives alone in the capital.
 He hears explosions and shelling from his home, he said, but he has no plans to flee.
 “I still have dreams that we will keep our capital and Ukraine and that we will kick the Russians out as soon as possible,” he said.

 The day before, some of his musician friends on the orchestra messaged him on Facebook asking him to take part in the concert.
 He accepted without hesitation.

-“It’s my duty, it’s my destiny,” said Alyeyev.
+“It’s my duty, it’s my destiny,” Alyeyev said.
 “If I can push our spirits up, I have to do it.”

 Ivan Mikaelov, 33, played the flute.
 He also wanted to contribute to helping his homeland.
 So he left his home for the first time into an open area, dismissing his fears of getting shelled.
 “I normally stay inside my home, underground most of the time,” he said.
 “This is the first time I have come to the Maidan since the war started.”